Trying an e-MTB off-road for the first time

 Personally, I don’t know if I would go for an electric mountain bike, as I find the lighter handling of a normal mountain bike easier to manage, particularly on the descents.
-However, it’s definitely made me see the benefits of considering some kind of e-cargo bike in the future.
+However, it’s something you could definitely get used to, and it really made me see the benefits of considering some kind of e-cargo bike in the future.

 As for Rob, he’s a total convert to the joys of e-mountain biking – at least I think that’s what he said as he whizzed off into the distance.